cssmillie/StrainFinder/README.md

 At any given time, Strain Finder will only hold a fixed number of estimates.
 You can control this number with the --n\_keep option.
 For example, --n\_keep 3 tells Strain Finder to save the 3 estimates with the best log-likelihoods.
 If it finds a better estimate, it will automatically replace the estimate with the lowest log-likelihood.

 ## Local convergence
 At a certain point, Strain Finder will stop making significant gains in likelihood.
 When this happens, it is better to search more initial conditions than to refine your current estimate.
 After each iteration, Strain Finder measures the log-likelihood increase.
 If this increase is less than --dtol for --ntol iterations, then the current estimate has converged.
+There is not a good way to select these parameters.
+I tend to use --dtol 1 and --ntol 3.

 ## Global convergence
 You can also specify global convergence criteria (i.e. convergence between estimates).
 For example, suppose that after searching 100 initial conditions, your best estimates have all converged on a common solution.
 The degree to which these estimates must converge can be specified with the --min\_fdist and --min\_gdist options.
+Strain Finder only looks at SNPs, so the genetic distance is *not* for the full  alignment.

 ## Parallelization
 Strain Finder uses the --log file to support parallelization.
 By reading and writing to this file, multiple processes can communicate the results of their optimizations with each other.
 It is much faster to read this file than it is to load an EM object, only to discover it has already been optimized.